lubianat/technotype/manuscript.md

 While evolutionary definitions take this dimension into account, they are fit to theoretical research, but still lack the rigour for explaining real world experiments.

-All research that uses human sammples are subject to strong influence of time.
+All research that uses human samples are subject to strong influence of time.
 I started this as a note, but it is so important that I'll have to add to the main text.